Zbigniew Brzezinski: Academia

-Brzezinski continued to argue for and support détente for the next few years, publishing "Peaceful Engagement in Eastern Europe" in Foreign Affairs, and he continued to support non-antagonistic policies after the Cuban Missile Crisis on the grounds that such policies might disabuse Eastern European nations of their fear of an aggressive Germany, and pacify Western Europeans fearful of a superpower compromise along the lines of the Yalta Conference.
-In a 1962 book Brzezinski argued against the possibility of a Sino-Soviet split, saying their alignment was "not splitting and is not likely to split."
+Brzeziński continued to argue for and support détente for the next few years, publishing "Peaceful Engagement in Eastern Europe" in Foreign Affairs, and he continued to support non-antagonistic policies after the Cuban Missile Crisis on the grounds that such policies might disabuse Eastern European nations of their fear of an aggressive Germany, and pacify Western Europeans fearful of a superpower compromise along the lines of the Yalta Conference.
+In a 1962 book Brzeziński argued against the possibility of a Sino-Soviet split, saying their alignment was "not splitting and is not likely to split."

 The conference venue at the Hotel Regina during the second Wehrkunde-Begegnung in 1964.
-Pictured are, among others, Zbigniew Brzezinski (far left) as well as Ewald von Kleist and Franz Josef Strauss (center).
+Pictured are, among others, Zbigniew Brzeziński (far left) as well as Ewald von Kleist and Franz Josef Strauss (center).

-In 1964, Brzezinski supported Lyndon Johnson's presidential campaign and the Great Society and civil rights policies, while on the other hand he saw Soviet leadership as having been purged of any creativity following the ousting of Khrushchev.
-Through Jan Nowak-Jezioranski, Brzezinski met with Adam Michnik, future Polish Solidarity activist.
+In 1964, Brzeziński supported Lyndon Johnson's presidential campaign and the Great Society and civil rights policies, while on the other hand he saw Soviet leadership as having been purged of any creativity following the ousting of Khrushchev.
+Through Jan Nowak-Jezioranski, Brzeziński met with Adam Michnik, future Polish Solidarity activist.

-Brzezinski continued to support engagement with Eastern European governments, while warning against De Gaulle's vision of a "Europe from the Atlantic to the Urals."
+Brzeziński continued to support engagement with Eastern European governments, while warning against De Gaulle's vision of a "Europe from the Atlantic to the Urals."
 He also supported the Vietnam War.
-In 1966, Brzezinski was appointed to the Policy Planning Council of the U.S. Department of State (President Johnson's October 7, 1966, "Bridge Building" speech was a product of Brzezinski's influence).
-In 1968, Brzezinski resigned from the council in protest of President Johnson's expansion of the war.
+In 1966, Brzeziński was appointed to the Policy Planning Council of the U.S. Department of State (President Johnson's October 7, 1966, "Bridge Building" speech was a product of Brzeziński's influence).
+In 1968, Brzeziński resigned from the council in protest of President Johnson's expansion of the war.
 Next, he became a foreign policy advisor to Vice President Hubert Humphrey.

 For historical background on events during this period, see: